jaanga/terrain-r2/readme.md

 Of course, if you with you can fork or download a zip file with the entire Jaanga Terrain data set.
 It's all open data.

+## File Structure
+The demos are generally built up from three files:

+* file-name.html
+	* The container that reads the content file and the menu file
+	* Could be built using jQuery or any other UI library
+* file-name-menu.md
+	* Menu file created using Markdown syntax
+* template-file-name.html
+	* Standalone file to be loaded within an iframe
+	* Loads, contains and process all 3D interaction
+	* Completely workable when not in an iframe
+	* Enables two-communication with parent when within an iframe

 ## Acknowledgements

 Much of the data used in Jaanga Terrain started life aboard the International Space Station